bird-bench/BIRD-Interact/mini_interact/README.md

+### 1. Knowledge-Based Ambiguity Version (Current Release)
-## We have currently released a knowledge-based-ambiguity version of mini-interact.
-For example, some specific knowledge is unclear to the system model.
+We have released the **knowledge-based ambiguity** version of *mini-interact*.

-## The personalized-ambiguity version of mini-interact is coming soon.
-It covers the ambiguity from the user's specific preference.
+In this version, the system may exhibit uncertainty or ambiguity due to incomplete or unclear knowledge.

+### 2. Personalized Ambiguity Version (Coming Soon)
+The upcoming **personalized ambiguity** version of *mini-interact* will address ambiguity arising from **individual user preferences**, adapting its responses to better reflect each user’s unique context and style.